Amenorrhea (Stopping of Periods)

 Author: Courtney Misher, MPH, BS R.T.(T)

 • Primary amenorrhea.
-Lack of period by age 15 in adolescent women.
+Not having a period by age 15 in adolescent women.

 • Secondary amenorrhea.
-Absence of your period for three or more months in a row in women who have previously had a period.
+Not having your period for three or more months in a row in women who have previously had a period.

 Amenorrhea that lasts for 12 months or longer is considered menopause (when you no longer have periods).